-The three industry-wide source categories determined by ARB are: auto body shops, gasoline service stations, and dry cleaning facilities.
+The three industry-wide source categories determined by ARB are: auto body shops, gasoline dispensing facilities (GDF), and dry cleaning facilities.
 ARB has developed individual industry-wide risk assessment procedures for those three facilities.

-No new auto body shops were permitted in 2019, and there were no modifications to existing auto body shops.
+Auto body Shops: No new auto body shops were permitted in 2020, and there were no modifications to existing auto body shops.
 Based on "Auto Body Shop Industry-Wide Risk Assessment Guidelines", all auto body facilities located in the District have been found to be "low priority" for health risk.

-In December 2013, ARB updated the emission factors for gasoline dispensing facilities (GDF).
-Currently, 4 GDFs are high priority (prioritization scores greater than 1).
-Based on calculations, high priority GDFs have carcinogenic health risk of less than 1 in a million and a non-carcinogenic (acute and chronic) Hazard Index is less than 1.0.
-The updated GDF emissions factors lowered calculated emissions for all GDFs; however, high priority facilities are unchanged.
-The District processed two application for new GDF and 13 applications to modify existing GDF during 2019.
-Based on the maximum allowable throughputs and receptor proximity for each GDF, all modified facilities received low prioritization scores.
+GDF: In December 2013, ARB updated the emission factors for gasoline dispensing facilities (GDF).
+The updated GDF emissions factors lowered calculated emissions for all GDFs; however, high priority facilities remain unchanged based on last prioritization.
+In 2020, the District processed one application for new GDF and 5 applications to modify existing GDF during 2020.
+Based on the maximum allowable throughputs and receptor proximity for each GDF, all modified facilities and one new facility received low prioritization scores.